Insights from Generative Modeling for Neural Video Compression: Introduction

 This paper draws on recent insights in hierarchical sequential latent variable models with autoregressive flows \cite{marino2020improving}.
-In particular, we identify connections between this family of models and recent neural video codecs based on motion estimation \cite{lu2019dvc, agustsson2020scale}.
+In particular, we identify connections between this family of models and recent neural video codecs based on motion estimation \cite{lu2019dvc, liu2019learned, lin2020m, lu2020content, agustsson2020scale,yang2020autoregressive}.
 By interpreting this technique as an instantiation of a more general autoregressive flow transform, we propose various alternatives and improvements based on insights from generative modeling.
+Specifically, our contributions are as follows: